Koffi Olomide: Family and relationships

 Koffi has been married three times and has several children with different women.
 His first spouse was Marianne Makosso, with whom he had two children.
 He subsequently had three children with his second wife, Stephanie Godee.

 Koffi began dating his third wife, Aliane, a former French model, in the early 1990s, in Paris.
 They got married on 15 April 1994, in a small Congolese community in Paris, and have three children together.
 He has dedicated several songs to Aliane, including "Miss des Miss", from the album Noblesse Oblige (1993), "12ème Dan" from Abracadabra (2012), and "Alidor", from Nyataquance (2017).
 Their daughter, Didi-Stone Naïke, is a fashion model and social media personality.
 She has been featured on numerous fashion and lifestyle magazine covers, including Vogue, Grazia, and Vanity Fair.
 She was named L'Oréal Paris Ambassador for France in 2020 and a national ambassador for UNICEF on International Women's Day in 2022.

 After 27 years of marriage, Aliane filed for divorce in 2021 amid growing rumors in the Congolese media regarding marital discord.
 Reports cited Koffi's alleged excesses and infidelities, including a rumored affair with his longtime band collaborator Cindy Le Coeur, as contributing factors.
 During this period, Didi-Stone temporarily deactivated her social media platforms, including her widely followed Instagram account.
 The divorce was officially granted by a court in Bobigny in October 2022.
 Koffi appeared remotely via video call, while Aliane was represented by legal counsel.
 On 17 June 2024, during an appearance on the Congolese political talk show Bosolo Na Politik with host Israël Mutombo, Koffi confirmed that the divorce had been finalized.
 He publicly declared his commitment to Cindy, stating, "I only have 30 years left to live, and I want to die in the arms of Cindy Le Coeur".
 He further emphasized that she should be recognized as his true partner, saying, "If I die, people must give their condolences to Madame Cindy Le Coeur.
 It's Cindy, yes!
 She's the one who must bury me".
 Koffi and Aliane's separation extended beyond legal proceedings, evolving into a contentious public exchange that affected their children, particularly Didi-Stone.
 Deeply aligned with her mother, Didi-Stone severed ties with her father and has since expressed strong criticism of Cindy, whom she holds partly responsible for the collapse of her parents' marriage.
+In December 2025, Koffi clarified that Cindy Le Cœur and Didi-Stone had never been personally estranged.